Mater Dei Academy is a Catholic educational institution including instruction for Kindergarten through Grade 12.

-Mater Dei Academy accommodates both local day students in Grades K through 12, as well as a boys' dormatory for boys in Grades 8 - 12.
+Mater Dei Academy accommodates both local day students in Grades K through 12, as well as a boys' dormitory for boys in Grades 8 - 12.

-The dormatory is provided primarily for boys who cannot commute to school and Mater Dei Academy has boys enrolled from across the United States, Mexico, and South America.
-However, some local boys also choose to board in the dormatory to live their adolescent years under the formation of the priests and staff of the Academy.
-The younger boys occupy the common dorm area while the upperclassmen in Grade 12 occupy their own separate dorm area.
-Both areas are supervised by a full time staff of Dorm Fathers and Priests.
+The dormitory is provided primarily for boys who cannot commute to school.
+Mater Dei Academy has boys enrolled from across the United States, Mexico, and South America.
+However, some local boys also choose to board in the dormitory to live their adolescent years under the formation of the priests and staff of the Academy.
+Boys are divided into four separate dorm rooms by class.
+These dormitories are supervised by a full time staff of Dorm Fathers and Priests.
 All personnel who have any contact with students at Mater Dei are screened for any criminal violations or evidence of child abuse.

 There are many advantages for boys who board.
-It gives them a chance to work, eat, compete in sports, and live with boys of their own age.
-They will acquire the skills to interact with those who come from different economic and famiy situations, as well as from different cultures.
+They are given a chance to work, eat, compete in sports, and live with boys of their own age.
+They will acquire the skills to interact with those who come from different economic and family situations, as well as from different cultures.
 They will also be separated from the constant bombardment of modern culture, advertisement, and secular peer pressure.
 As boys, they will still want to test their boundaries.
 But they will do so in traditional Catholic surroundings managed by priests and House Fathers.